reinierdevalk/abtab/README.md

     $ echo $PATH

-**Note for Windows users** Note that on Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
+**Note for Windows users** On Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

 # Installing `abtab`
 1. Create, on a path of choice on your computer, a directory called `abtab/`.
 The path up to and including this directory is referred to as `<root_path>`, and the directory itself is where you will be working from.